My articles about the Microsoft Azure cloud

 The reason behind the identifier could not be resolved error in your CosmosDB queries

-When writing SQL queries to test them against your CosmosDB collections, chances are that your deal with the following error message:
+When writing SQL queries to test them against your CosmosDB collections, you might encounter the following error message:

 Identifier XXX could not be resolved.

-where XXX is the name of a property inside your collection.
-You could have for example the following query:
+Here, XXX is the name of a property inside your collection.
+For example, consider the following query:

 Read the complete article